-'Insane' lightning strikes parts of UK
+Spectacular lightning strikes UK

 "I've never seen a storm with such frequent lightning in my life I don't think.
 Mostly sheet lightning and not too loud but flashes are spectacular."

-Forecaster Gemma Plumb, from BBC Weather, said as the storms push northwards across England throughout Sunday, more are coming up over the English Channel from the continent.
+Forecaster Gemma Plumb, from BBC Weather, said that as the storms pushed northwards across England on Sunday, more would be coming up over the English Channel from the continent.

+The Met Office weather warning for rain is in force until 06:00 on Monday and covers all of Wales as well as southern and central England.

+Flooding of homes and businesses could happen quickly, the Met Office said.
+It added that fast-flowing or deep floodwater was possible with damage to some buildings from flooding, lightning strikes, hail or strong winds.